 - A ‘manager’ directs the organization, a department, or a function of the organization.

 - A ‘specialized knowledge employee’ has a special knowledge of the company’s products or services and their applications in world markets, or an advanced or proprietary knowledge of the company’s processes or procedures.
 The specialized knowledge cannot be generally available in the industry and must be unique and proprietary to the company and its products, services, processes or procedures.
 It would have to take the company considerable time, effort and resources to train another person with a similar skill-set to gain this knowledge.

 E-2 visas are used for investors.
 The requirements for the E-2 visa for treaty investors are as follows:

-- The visa applicant must be a citizen of one of the above countries who have a treaty of commerce and navigation with the U.S.
+- The visa applicant must be a citizen of one of the above countries that have a treaty of commerce and navigation with the U.S.

 - The investor must have already invested, or is actively in the process of investing, a ‘substantial amount of capital’.
-What is ‘substantial’ will vary from case to case depending on the size of the business.
-Businesses in the millions of dollars will certainly qualify, but even smaller companies may qualify.
+What is ‘substantial’ will vary from case to case, depending on the business size.
+Businesses transacting millions of dollars will certainly qualify, but even smaller companies may be eligible.

 - The business may not be a marginal business.
 It must be an active business with substantial revenues and profits and cannot be used solely as a way for the investor to earn minimal income.